Michigan Parking Lot Pedestrian Accidents: Here’s What To Know

 Under Michigan law, all drivers must carry a minimum of $250,000/$500,000 in liability insurance coverage also known as third party car insurance.
 However, the law also gives them the option “to purchase lower limits” of $50,000 and $100,000.
 (MCL 500.3101(1); 500.3131(2); 500.3009(1)(a) and (b), (5))

-If you have been injured by a car or truck while walking in a parking lot and would like to speak with an experienced attorney your Michigan parking lot pedestrian accident, call now (800) 968-1001 for a free consultation with an experienced car accident lawyer.
+If you have been injured by a car or truck while walking in a parking lot in Michigan and would like to speak with an experienced pedestrian accident lawyer, call now (800) 968-1001 for a free consultation.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Our secret?
 Our attorneys deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.